Hiʻiaka: Journey/Battles of Hiʻiaka

 Hiʻiaka showed respect to her supernatural relatives, the rocks Maka-puʻu and Malei, when they arrived to the rocky side of Oʻahu through oli (chants).
 On Oʻahu, she also crushed Mokoliʻi, an evil moʻo, at Kualoa.
-When they arrived at Kaena point, Hiʻiaka pleaded the Rock-of-Kauai to send her a canoe to paddle over to Kauaʻi.
-The Rock-of Kauai traces back to Māui (mythology), when it was left at sea after his fishline broke.
+When they arrived at Kaena point, Hiʻiaka pleaded the Rock-of-Kauaʻi to send her a canoe to paddle over to Kauaʻi.
+The Rock-of Kauaʻi traces back to Māui (mythology), when it was left at sea after his fishline broke.
 Hiʻiaka's request was granted and she arrived on Kauaʻi at Haʻena to finally reach Lohiʻau.

 When at last Hiʻiaka reached Kauaʻi she found that the young chief had died from longing for Pele.
 She was able to revive him with chanting and prayer, but she was not able to return to Pele within 40 days.
 Pele, fearing that Hiʻiaka had betrayed her and was keeping the handsome chief for herself, became enraged and not only destroyed Hiʻiaka's sacred Lehua forest, but also killed Hōpoe, turning her into stone.

 When Hiʻiaka returned, seeing her lover dead and her forest ravaged, she took revenge on Pele and embraced Lohiʻau.
 In retaliation, Pele sent waves of lava at the couple.
 Hiʻiaka was unharmed, but Lohiʻau was killed by the lava.
 Again, Hiʻiaka revived him, thus bringing him back to life twice.

 Pele, regretting her actions toward Hiʻiaka's forest and lover, decided to let Lohiʻau choose who he wanted to be with.
 Some versions of the legend say that Lohiʻau chose Hiʻiaka over Pele and returned with her to Kauaʻi.
 Others say he decided to remain with the both of them.
 Still others say that he retreated to Kauaʻi alone.

 The educational Hawaiian website, Living Hawaiian Culture Kumukahi, stated that "During this long and dangerous trip, Hiʻiaka realizes her own powers as a goddess.
 She is the healer of land.
 Pele creates new land and Hiʻiaka follows by healing the land, making it fertile and causing things to grow."